-A student who does not have an application accompanied by all the required documents will have a period of 30 days after classes begin to submit them.
+A student who does not have an application accompanied by all the required documents will have a period of 30 days after classes begin to submit the missing documents.
 The Recruitment and Admissions Officer will notify the student of the documentation that is needed to complete their file and the deadline for its delivery.
+Such a student is considered to be conditionally admitted and financial aid will not be disbursed to the student until all admission requirements have been satisfied.